-Senior Planner Khan responded by pointing out that the previous draft map ended by Big 5 but now continues all the way to Towne Avenue by the pet hotel and CVS parcel on both sides.
+Senior Planner Khan responded by pointing out that the previous draft tract ended by Big 5 but now continues all the way to Towne Avenue by the the Pet Hotel and CVS parcel on both sides.
 He reported their methodology revealed there wasn't a single family non-conforming use there, so staff have recommended the addition of all 29 parcels.